Enumerated Classes with Associated Data in Kotlin

 }

-Although this step (initialize the values) is optional and in many other cases, depending on the model we want to use, we don't have to place it; for example, if we only need a simple reference as we specified at the beginning or in the following example:
+Although this step (initializing values) is optional, and in many other cases, depending on the model we want to use, we don't have to place it; for example, if we only need a simple reference as we specified at the beginning or in the following example:

 Or the same example that we can find on the Kotlin website:

-As you can see, enum data types are very useful when we want to classify different data models, but for which we don't need to perform operations using methods or other elements, just a mere reference and at most a value that accompanies it.
+As you can see, enumerated data types or enum are very useful when we want to classify different data models for which we do not need to perform operations via methods or other elements, just a mere reference and at most an accompanying value.

-Now, in order to use some of the enums we saw earlier; for example, that of the planets of the solar system:
+Now, to be able to use some of the enums we saw earlier; for example, the one for the planets in the solar system:

 enum class Planetas(val orden: Int) {